KenBonny/FadOrFabulous/presentation.md

   - discriminated unions and serialisation

 ## Who is this for?
 Welcome to this talk on F# and Wolverine.
-I'm going to be talking about how I used F# and Wolverine to build a drone delivery system.
+I'm going to be telling you about how I used F# and Wolverine to build a drone tracking system.
 It's a very simple example system so I'm hoping that it will be easy to follow along.
 I hope that I can convey that F# is not as difficult as it may seem and that it's a very viable option for building systems.

 What I'm not going to do is go into every minute detail of F#.
 There are a lot of introduction to F# articles out there, so I'm going to focus more on the more useful patterns and practices that make F# such a joy to use.
 The code I write here should be easy to understand, even if you've never seen F# before.